 Why?
 Whilst UK audiences most likely couldn’t name check Tammy Faye – it’s a worthwhile story that is being brought to life by a trio of award-winning creatives Elton John, James Graham (Ink, Quiz) and Jake Shears from the Scissor Sisters.

-Based on the classic 80s film franchise starring Michael J Fox, Back To The Future The Musical follows Marty McFly, a rock ‘n’ roll teenager who is accidentally transported back in time, but before he can return to 1985 he must make sure his high school-aged parents fall in love in order to save his own existence.
-Receiving its world premiere in Manchester in 2020, Back To The Future will transfer to London in 2021 starring Olly Dobson as Marty McFly and Roger Bart as Doc – this a musical not to be missed.
+Based on the classic 80s film franchise starring Michael J Fox, Back To The Future: The Musical follows Marty McFly, a rock ‘n’ roll teenager who is accidentally transported back in time, but before he can return to 1985 he must make sure his high school-aged parents fall in love in order to save his own existence.
+Receiving its world premiere in Manchester in 2020, Back To The Future will transfer to London’s Adelphi Theatre in May 2021 starring Olly Dobson as Marty McFly and Roger Bart as Doc Brown- this a musical not to be missed.

 An epic tale of love, loyalty and betrayal, Aida’ follows two star-crossed lovers torn between their conflicting loyalties to their feuding nations and to each other.
 Written by Elton John & Tim Rice in the late 90’s this Tony Award winning musical set in Ancient Egypt is rumoured to receive its London premiere in 2021 (dates to be announced).